 By Frances Traynor

-"A solicitor team to depend on during your home move."
+"The professional legal team to handle your home move."

 If you are selling, buying or remortgaging a house or flat in Christchurch, you will need a conveyancing solicitor to look after the legal work .